Krill Oil vs. Other Omega-3 Sources

 If you are among the 70% of Americans with low Omega-3 levels because you don’t eat enough fish, it is important to supplement your multivitamin consumption with Omega-3s from a superior source like Kori Krill Oil.2

 Krill are powerful natural harvesters of the ocean microalgae they feed on.
 But many algae oils come from farmed algae.
 These algae oils only contain Omega-3 DHA, missing the equally important Omega-3 nutrient EPA.
 A pure Antarctic krill oil like Kori Krill Oil provides both EPA & DHA Omega-3 essential fatty acids that together support our heart, brain, joint, eye, skin and immune health.* EPA and DHA Omega-3s have different functions and benefits which is why it is important that your source of Omega-3s contains both, like Kori Krill Oil does.

 Furthermore, Omega-3s from algae sources come in the form of triglycerides, not phospholipids as in krill oil.
-Phospholipids support Omega-3 distribution in the body.
+Phospholipids enable superior Omega-3 absorption and aid in digestion.
 They are a natural part of our body’s cells, which make krill oil’s phospholipid form a natural fit to penetrate our cells.
-And phospholipids are the natural form of Omega-3s found in a healthy fish diet, the best source of Omega-3s.
+Phospholipids are also the natural form of Omega-3s found in a healthy fish diet, the best source of Omega-3s.

 Krill Oil vs. Omega-3 Fortified Eggs, Milk, Juice